Ksyos/imagemagick-heic-static/README.md

+# RETIRED
+This repo has been retired, since Ubuntu 22.04 GraphicsMagick now supports HEIC out of the box.

 # imagemagick-heic-static
 Static ImageMagick binaries with HEIC support.
 Only supports for HEIC and PNG is included for converting HEIC images to PNG.